ave-dcd/mave_vocabulary/README.md

 The `type` property is required.
 Additional detail about the model system may be provided with the `description` property.
 This is the preferred location to record modifications to the model system, such as modifications to a cell line to incorporate a landing pad site.

+For donor cells, the `description` property should include the sex of the donor if relevant.

 #### Profiling strategy

 The variant profiling strategy used to capture variant frequency associated with outcome of phenotypic assay.
 The profiling